 Following this, Professor Marie Harder, Co-Investigator, University of Brighton, discussed the Hub’s efforts to situate its research and action within a context of local values and shared-understanding.
 She affirmed the importance of involving local people throughout the research process.
 Researchers also need to make implicit knowledge and values explicit.
 Subsequently, Dr. Todd Rosenstock, Co-Investigator, World Agroforestry Centre, International Council for Research in Agroforestry, explored how secondary data analysis would underpin the Hub’s research.

 Research priorities and thematic areas

 Professor Paul Haggarty, Co-Investigator, Deputy Project Lead, Rowett Institute, University of Aberdeen, then gave an overview of the Child and research outputs.
 He stressed the Hub’s goal to ameliorate or even reverse stunting.
 It will also seek to move beyond a simple physical definition of stunting.
-Professor Joanne Webster, Co-Investigator, Royal Veterinary College, then gave an overview of the Hub’s examination of parasite infections, which play a key role in child stunting.
-She noted that it is imperative to focus on the effects in babies and small children
+Professor Joanne Webster, Co-Investigator, Royal Veterinary College, then gave an overview of the Hub’s examination of parasitic infections, which play a key role in child stunting.
+She noted that it is imperative to focus on the effects in babies and small children.

 Afterwards, Professor Alan Walker, Co-Investigator, Rowett Institute, University of Aberdeen, introduced the Hub’s work on the microbiome, which will explore links between child stunting and the microbiota.
 He noted increasing evidence of delayed onset of microbiota maturation in malnourished children.